-The Mayo Anesthesiology Residency Program in Rochester, Minnesota offers a flexible and comprehensive training experience with opportunities to rotate to several affiliated institutions, including the three Mayo campuses (Rochester, MN.; Jacksonville, FL.; and Scottsdale, AZ.).
+The Mayo Clinic Anesthesiology Residency in Rochester, Minnesota, offers a flexible and comprehensive training experience with opportunities to rotate to several affiliated institutions, including the other Mayo campuses in Jacksonville, Florida, and Phoenix/Scottsdale, Arizona.

 Requirements of the clinical base year include:

 - Six months of inpatient care, which may include:

 - Internal medicine